amsfreeman/prost-an-oktoberfest-guide/README.md

 # Prost!
 An Oktoberfest Guide

 Welcome to this Oktoberfest Guide!
-See all the large tents at Oktoberfest, and previous visits made.
+See all the large tents at Oktoberfest, details about the tents, and previous visits made.
 Login to add your own visit!

 ---